nterprise/api-docs/data/docs/jekyll/api/niagara/oas_workOrder.md

 ```

-*Defines the properties for a unit*
+*Defines the properties for a work order*

 ### Properties